Southeastern Louisiana University: Fraternities and sororities

 There are 19 national or international social Greek letter organizations governed by three councils.

 Athletics

 Southeastern Louisiana sponsors 16 NCAA Division I level varsity teams compete in the Southland Conference.
 The school has several state-of-the-art athletic facilities, including an eight-lane all-weather running track completed in 2011.

+Religious & Spiritual Organizations

+The Catholic Student Association is located at St. Albert the Great Chapel and Catholic Student Center.
+It is operated by the Roman Catholic Diocese of Baton Rouge.
+Sacramental responsibilities and pastoral care in the center are provided by the Order of Preachers from the Province of St. Martin de Porres.
+The chapel and student center are located across the street from Strawberry Stadium.

+The Baptist Collegiate Ministry on campus is in a cooperative with 28 Baptist other campus ministries.

 Media

 Southeastern's major campus media and publications are the Lion's Roar (newspaper), KSLU (FM radio station), ByLion (weekly online publication), the Southeastern Channel (public access cable television channel), and Le Souvenir (official yearbook).

 The Lion's Roar is the official newspaper of the students of Southeastern Louisiana University and has been in continuous publication since 1937.
 ByLion newsletter is published weekly online for faculty and staff.
 Le Souvenir is the student yearbook, published annually by students.
 Le Souvenir (French for "the memory") has been in continuous publication since 1929.

 Southeastern's KSLU-FM radio station reports beginning operations in 1974 as a radio club.
 Local ham operators help during emergency services.
 In 1996 KSLU began broadcasting globally via the internet.
 A job at KSLU was the start of the media career of Robin Roberts.

 The Southeastern Channel officially began July 9, 2002.
 It won four Telly Awards in 2007.
 Staff member Steve Zaffuto won two Bronze Tellys for animation of "Native Sounds" and "Current Events" promotions, and Josh Kapusinski won a first-place Silver Telly for animation and a Bronze Telly for editing the "Florida Parish Chronicles" promo.
 Josh Kapusinski's "Florida Parish Chronicles" promo won a 2006 Emmy Award in the Suncoast Region.